 To succeed at an escape room adventure, teams must decode cryptic clues and solve puzzles by using their very best problem-solving skills, creative thinking abilities, and their collaborative spirit.

-The Escape Game Houston has six unique escape rooms with imaginative challenges like breaking out of a 1950s prison, recovering a stolen masterpiece in a museum, or investigating ominous goings-on lurking at the bottom of the ocean.
+The Escape Game Houston has eight unique escape rooms with imaginative challenges like breaking out of a 1950s prison, recovering a stolen masterpiece in a museum, or investigating ominous goings-on lurking at the bottom of the ocean.

 The Escape Game Houston has two locations.
 One at The Galleria and the other at CityCentre.
 For companies that are remote or working with a hybrid model, you can play one of The Escape Game’s virtual escape rooms so no one is left out of this amazing team building activity!